Sari-Solieman/sirma-academy-final-exam/README.md

 # Demo link: https://sirma-academy-final-exam.onrender.com/

-# homepage: includes all matchs by stages
+# Homepage: includes all matchs by stages

-    1. fetch the data from the csv files using React Query.
+    1. Fetch the data from the csv files using React Query.
-    2. bracket view for the playoffs.
+    2. Bracket view for the playoffs.
-    3. add click function on each match to show details.
+    3. Add click function on each match to show details.

-# matchdetails: includes date, team name and result
+# Matchdetails: includes date, team name and result

     1. Visualized side by side both teams with their corresponding formation and players.
     2. Sorted players position on the field.